optimalestimation/optimalestimation.github.io/_posts/2023-10-14-Memory-Hierarchy-Capacity-Performance-Power.md

 Clearly, any performance optimization we do for a processor core in terms of its process/design/architecture is only helpful once we optimize for the memory latency.

 On the other hand, what happens to power consumption when the processor is waiting for the data from memory?
-The process is stalled, and without any power management, it wastes power during that time.
-Therefore, memory access latency optimization is not only critical for improving performance but also for improving power consumption.
+The processor core is stalled, and without any power management, it wastes power during that time.
+Therefore, memory access latency optimization is not only critical for improving performance but also for improving energy consumption.

 At the heart of memory hierarchy, there are two assumptions for memory access of modern programs: